NHDNUG/nhdnug.github.io/_sponsors/telerik.md

 We are developers.
 That is who we are and whom we serve.
 We are bound together around a common cause: to equip developers with the products they need to address and harness the digital business transformation shaping our society and the world.
 It has changed how applications are imagined, built and utilized.
 Customers expect one-of-a-kind app experiences at every turn.
 We help developers make that happen.

 ### Life@Telerik
-We’re all about combining passion with innovation and channeling our collective obsession with technology into creating great products that drive customer success.
+We're all about combining passion with innovation and channeling our collective obsession with technology into creating great products that drive customer success.